snorkelferret/apoco/README.md

 };

 ```
-Although Apoco is primarily a desktop window replacememt, (because of realtime updating
+Although Apoco is primarily a desktop window replacement, (because of realtime updating
 and dynamic elements), however,there are some "shop front" Website's using apoco

 [Perluceo](http://www.perluceo.com)